-Can You Get PTSD from a Personal Injury Accident?
+Beyond the Physical Injuries: Can You Get PTSD from an Accident?

-> First, we’ll talk about the symptoms of PTSD so you can understand the effect it has on a person who suffers from it.
+First, we’ll talk about the symptoms of PTSD so you can understand the effect it has on a person who suffers from it.

-> The first and most common symptom is recollection.
-PTSD sufferers often relive the traumatic event that they had to go through, both when they’re asleep (in the form of nightmares) or awake (in the form of flashbacks).
+The first and most common symptom is recollection.
+PTSD sufferers often relive the emotional trauma of the event that they had to go through, both when they’re asleep (in the form of nightmares) or awake (in the form of flashbacks).
 These episodes are always unwanted and they can’t always be prevented.

-> As a result of these episodes – or even outside of the episodes – a sufferer may feel like they’re anxious.
+As a result of these episodes – or even outside of the episodes – a sufferer may feel like they’re anxious.
 They may get chills, heart palpitations, headaches, sweaty palms, dry mouth, and other symptoms of a panic attack.

 Another major symptom is avoidance.
 Those who suffer from PTSD want to do whatever they can to avoid remembering the traumatic event – which includes talking about it to counselors, family, and friends.
 For them, reliving the event is too painful and disturbing.
 Because of this, they frequently isolate themselves.